 The hike to Abbott Pass Hut is a serious one.
 Accidents happen regularly on the scree slopes and people have been killed.

-Here are some pointers and facts to make your experience a safe and enjoyable one.
+Here are some pointers and facts to make your hiking experience to Abbott Pass Lodge a safe and enjoyable one.

 - Wear a helmet at all times through the scree.